A Complete Guide to Travel Agent Schools, 2024 [+Comparison Chart]

 You have a good handle on your goals, but how do they align with the goals of a travel school?
 More than that, does the travel agent school achieve the goals they set out for themselves as a program?
 Here's a few questions to consider.

-1. What are the goals of the program (and does it fit with your professional goals?
-Is it to prepare you for the Travel Institute's TAP (Travel Agent Proficiency) test?1 Is it to eventually support you with job placement?
-Is it give you a broad overview?
+1. What are the goals of the program (and does it fit with your professional goals)?
+Is it to prepare you for the Travel Institute's TAP (Travel Agent Proficiency) test?
+(Here's a hint: If prepping for the TAP test is your primary initiative, you can get a study guide for the TAP test and take it on your own for what could be a fraction of the cost to attend a travel school.)
+Is it to eventually support you with job placement?
 Is it to make you an expert on selling cruises?
 Is it to give you a broad overview of the industry?
+(Another hint: If that's the case, check out the American Society of Travel Advisor's (ASTA) Roadmap to Becoming a Travel Advisor course written by HAR's founder which will be much more cost-effective.)

 2. Does the travel school have follow-up employment services?
 Will they continue to support you once you're out in the world?
 How do they do that?